 For soft luggage as well as duffle bags and weekenders, you’ll find a variety of materials like polyester, nylon, and cotton (both organic and conventional).

-Nylon and polyester are definitely not the worst materials, but they can still contain toxic chemicals (they’ve recently found BPA in socks and athletic clothing!).
+Nylon and polyester are not as bad as some other synthetics, but they can still contain toxic chemicals (for example, they’ve recently found BPA in socks and athletic clothing).
 Natural materials like conventional and organic cotton are more likely to be safer (we’ve recommended a few organic cotton duffle bags below), but you’ve also got to consider the waterproof factor.

 If you need a waterproof bag, synthetics like polyester and nylon can be manufactured to be waterproof without toxic additives like PFAS.
 Fabrics like cotton are not waterproof and therefore would need to have something added to it to make it water-resistant.